top of page

 Go Chemical-Free

-A chemical-free approach is crucial for establishing a healthy and p9ollinator-friendly garden, as it avoids synthetic pesticides and herbicides.
-Choose natural gardening methods like hand-pulling weeds, applying thick mulch to suppress them, introducing natural predators.
+A chemical-free approach is crucial for establishing a healthy and pollinator-friendly garden.
+This avoids synthetic pesticides and herbicides.
+Choose natural gardening methods like hand-pulling weeds, applying thick mulch to suppress them, and introducing natural predators.
 This ensures your garden remains a safe haven, allowing nature to maintain its own balance.
 Stihl tillers are great for giving you an eco-friendly solution to perfecting your biodiverse landscape.

 Make Space for Movement

-Leaving a gap of just four to five inches at the base of your fence allows nocturnal foragers like hedgehogs to easily travel between yards in search of food and mates.
-These tiny access points help connect fragmented habitats, giving them larger green space to operate in.
-This helps to support the mobility and genetic diversity of local wildlife populations, ensuring they can reach the resources they need.
+Leaving a gap of just four to five inches at the base of your fence allows nocturnal foragers like hedgehogs to travel easily between yards in search of food and mates.
+These tiny access points help connect fragmented habitats, giving them larger green spaces to operate in.
+This supports the mobility and genetic diversity of local wildlife populations, ensuring they can reach the resources they need.

 About the Author: